w3f/polkadot-wiki/docs/learn-launch.md

 Time-wise, the transition to Proof-of-Stake will largely depend on when a sufficient number of validators are ready to take over the security of the network.
-This transition will probably require at least 100 well back validators.
+This transition will probably require at least 100 well backed validators.

 ## Governance